 - Sometimes children make bad choices, especially if they are given free rein and not much guidance.
 Like wearing a swimming suit in the winter or eating so much chocolate they get sick.
 Then parents have to decide whether to let the child live with the consequences of that bad choice – “guess you’ll be cold” – which can be fair or can be cruel depending on how far you take that, or whether to rescue the child from the consequences to keep them happy – which may mean they never learn lessons.

-- Another backfire I’ve seen is children who don’t do well in school or in peer relationships when they’ve been raised in a very permissive environment and don’t understand limits.
-The child who takes toys away from others any time she wants them and who eats all the cupcakes on the table will soon not have any friends.
+- I have seen some children who don’t do well in school or in peer relationships when they’ve been raised in a very permissive environment and don’t understand limits.
+The child who takes toys away from others any time she wants them and who eats all the cupcakes on the table will soon alienate their friends.

 - Having to make choices all the time can actually be exhausting and overwhelming for kids.
-Have you ever ended up in a restaurant when you’re really hungry and exhausted, and the waitress keeps asking you questions: “How would you like your eggs cooked?
-What kind of toast?
-Do you want butter on that?
-Bacon or sausage?”
-And you feel like shouting “just bring me food!!!”
-Or imagine being thirsty and walking into a convenience store in a foreign country where you don’t recognize any of the packaging and you don’t understand what’s happening, and someone is telling you “hurry up and choose, we have to go.”
+Imagine being thirsty and walking into a convenience store in a foreign country where you don’t recognize any of the packaging and you don’t understand what’s happening, and someone is telling you “hurry up and choose, we have to go.”
 Wouldn’t it be so much easier and more pleasant if someone said “I know you like juice – here’s the grape juice, the apple juice, and an apple cranberry juice – which one would you prefer?”
 Being asked to make choices all the time can lead to meltdowns for little ones.
 Having choices within limitations can be very calming.

 - Another common backfire for permissive parenting is that the parents may start feeling like they’re out of control.
 Some parents just end up feeling frazzled all the time, feeling powerless, and not able to see any way to change how things are going with their kids.
 Other parents, when they start feeling out of control will hit a certain high stress point, then suddenly flip-flop from permissive to strict – going from “you can do whatever you want” to “I’m done, you’re grounded for a month.”
 This inconsistency is extremely stressful for kids, and can lead to a lot more anxiety in the future over making their own decisions.

 I believe that the optimal approach is the authoritative parenting style.
-The parent has high expectations for the child and wants them to be successful, so they set clear limits and ensure the child is choosing between options that can be healthy for them (e.g. good nutrition, clothing appropriate to the weather, some screen time but not too much, things that don’t create burdens for other people around the child).
+The parent has high expectations for the child and wants them to be successful, so they set clear limits and ensure the child is choosing between options that can be healthy for them (e.g. good nutrition, clothing appropriate to the weather, some screen time but not too much).
 But the parent is also highly responsive to the individual child – ensuring that there are options that the child will enjoy and giving some flexibility for the circumstances of the moment.

 Ellyn Satter, author of Child of Mine and How to Get Your Kid to Eat: But Not Too Muchhas some important ideas about the division of responsibility in feeding.
 The parent is responsible for what, when, and where the child eats.
 The child is responsible for whether to eat, and how much.
 The parent puts the options on the table, the child makes the decision from there, and the parent can relax, knowing that any choices the child makes can work out OK.

 I have always told my children “you may be as smart or smarter than I am, but I am wiser than you and will always be wiser than you because wisdom comes from life experience and seeing all the long-term impacts of choices.”
 So, when I tell them the criteria for a positive choice, that’s coming from all my wisdom.
 When I let them make the choice, I acknowledge their intelligence and give them practice for their future.